The Real McCoys: Guest stars

 The episode "The Tycoon" (August 30, 1960) four years later coincidentally shared the title of Brennan's next ABC sitcom, The Tycoon, with his co-actor Van Williams.
-Barbara Stanwyck made a cameo appearance in the 1959 episode "The McCoys Go To Hollywood", which also features Dorothy Provine, and a glimpse of the Desilu Studios, where the series was filmed.
+Barbara Stanwyck made a cameo appearance in the 1959 episode "The McCoys Go To Hollywood", which also features Dorothy Provine.
 In 1961, Fay Wray is featured in the episode "Theatre in the Barn", as herself.
 She volunteers to direct a local amateur production to raise money for the Grange.

-Just before The Real McCoys ended as an ABC series, Nolan quit the series due to a contract dispute and was written out of the remaining scripts: her character died, but details were never given.
-Hassie left home to attend college, and Little Luke joined the United States Army; for the final season she appeared only in the first episode—he never did.
-Amos McCoy did not appear in the last eleven episodes; he was said to be back visiting family in West Virginia.
-Luke was a widower, and many of the stories concerned Grandpa trying to find him a new wife.
-This nearly succeeded when Luke met Louise Howard, portrayed by Janet De Gore, a widow with a young son, Greg, played by Butch Patrick, later of CBS's series The Munsters, a relationship which continued through the end of the series.